stephengold/LbjExamples/README.md

 It contains 2 sub-projects:

-1. docs: documentation for Libbulletjme, including the tutorial
+1. docs: [Antora] documentation for Libbulletjme, including the tutorial
 2. apps: applications referenced in the tutorial

 The applications make use of [the SPORT graphics engine][sport],